-While the title of this article may sound redundant, “isn’t being proactive the whole point of BDR?” being sensitive to your approach to marketing BDR services is important.
-People don’t want to think about disasters – until they happen.
-By taking a proactive approach to your BDR marketing, you can position yourself as a champion of business.
+While the title of this article may sound redundant, “isn’t being proactive the whole point of BDR?” being sensitive to your approach to

 The summer months heighten awareness of natural disasters – from fires to hurricanes – for a large part of the country’s population.
 That awareness provides a good opportunity to educate your clients and prospects about how they can be proactive to protect their businesses.
 It’s very important that all of your messaging be focused on the business value of preparation.
 There is a risk of being perceived as a profiteer instead of an advocate if your message is not genuine.